-6.3.5.1 Loop Multiplexer
+6.5.4.1 Loop Multiplexer

 The Loop Mux controls interconnections between the filters, front ends, and DPWMs.
-Any filter, front end, and DPWM can be combined in a variety of configurations.
+Any filter, front end, and DPWM can be combined with each other in many configurations.

 It also controls the following connections:

 - DPWM to Front End

 - Front End DAC control from Filters or Constant Current/Constant Power Module

 - Filter Special Coefficients and Feed Forward

 - DPWM synchronization

 - Filter to DPWM